A two-parameter entropy and its fundamental properties: Conclusion

-\begin{enumerate} \item In Shannon information theory, the mutual information of two random variables $X$ and $Y$ is defined by $I(X;Y) = D(p(x,y)| p(x)p(y))$, which is the Kullback-Leibler divergence between two probability distributions $p(x,y)$ and $p(x)p(y)$.
-In case of generalised Tsallis entropy, one may introduce the mutual information $I_{\{k,r\}}(X;Y) = D_{\{k,r\}}(p(x,y)|p(x)p(y))$ then investigates its properties.
+An interested reader may extend this work further.
+In the Shannon information theory, the mutual information of two random variables $X$ and $Y$ is defined by $I(X;Y) = D(p(x,y)| p(x)p(y))$, which is the Kullback-Leibler divergence between two probability distributions $p(x,y)$ and $p(x)p(y)$.
+In case of the generalized entropy, one may introduce the mutual information $I_{\{k,r\}}(X;Y) = D_{\{k,r\}}(p(x,y)||p(x)p(y))$ then investigates its properties.
 Moreover, the mutual information has a crucial role in the literature of data processing inequalities.
 Hence, two parameter deformation of data-processing inequalities will be very crucial in this direction.